austin006/austin006.github.io/docs/project-portfolio/projects/2025/alc.md

 ## :material-key: Key Takeaways

 - Learned how to build a dual-deployment high power rocket
-- Collaboratd with [BYU Spacecraft](https://spacecraft.byu.edu/club/) to carry a payload with camera
+- Collaborated with [BYU Spacecraft](https://spacecraft.byu.edu/club/) to carry a payload with camera

 ***